What does writing life insurance in trust mean?

 Writing life insurance in trust means placing your policy into a legal arrangement where a trustee (usually a loved one or professional) holds and distributes the payout on your behalf.
 Instead of the money forming part of your estate, it goes directly to your chosen beneficiaries.

-Why should I write my life insurance in trust?
+Get a Free Quote →Why should I write my life insurance in trust?

 There are three key reasons: